 Laundry detergents come in liquid, powder and individual pods or packet formulas.

-While most detergents do not "go bad" or spoil, it is possible that they can loose some of their effectiveness in cleaning clothes and stability during storage.
+While most detergents do not "go bad" or spoil, it is possible that they can lose some of their effectiveness in cleaning clothes and stability during storage.
 Let's take a look at each type of product.

 Liquid Formula Laundry Detergents

 Some liquid laundry detergents have a “best used by” date stamped on the bottle.
-After this date, the manufacturer can not insure that the formula won't begin to break down and the ingredients separate.
-The separation is often affected by drastic changes in temperature - excessive heat or if the laundry detergent is allowed to freeze.
-You can still use the product - it is not harmful - but you may find that there is some clumping.
+After this date, the manufacturer can not ensure that the formula won't begin to break down and the ingredients separate.
+The separation is often affected by drastic changes in temperature: excessive heat or if the laundry detergent is allowed to freeze.
+You can still use the product -- it is not harmful -- but you may find that there is some clumping.
 Give the bottle a good shake each time before using.
-"Lumpy" liquid laundry detegemts should not be used in automatic dispensers because they may clog the dispenser.
+"Lumpy" liquid laundry detergents should not be used in automatic dispensers because they may clog the dispenser.
 Pour the liquid directly into the empty washer drum before you load in dirty clothes.

 If the product doesn't have a "best used by" date, use this rule of thumb:

 - Unopened liquid laundry detergent: The product is at its best for nine months to one year after purchase date.